aws/aws-sdk-js-v3/packages/credential-provider-assume-role/README.md

   provider will use the value in the `AWS_CONFIG_FILE` environment variable or `~/.aws/config` by default.
 - `roleAssumer` - A function that assumes a role and returns a promise fulfilled with credentials for the assumed role.
+You may call `sts:assumeRole` API within this function.
 - `roleAssumerWithWebIdentity` - A function that assumes a role with web identity and returns a promise fulfilled with credentials for the assumed role.
+You may call `sts:assumeRoleWithWebIdentity` API within this function.

 ### Examples